Centrist 'No Labels' group to move ahead with US presidential bid, sources say | Politics

 No Labels did not immediately respond to requests for comment.
 The group initially planned to hold an in-person convention in March where potential candidates were expected to convince delegates to nominate them to the ticket.
 But the plan was scrapped after leaders questioned the cost and whether a candidate would want to risk being the subject of public humiliation if defeated, according to multiple interviews with party officials.

-By the end of 2023, the group had promised to detail how it would nominate a presidential ticket, including the number of nominating delegates and how they would be selected, but no plan has yet to be released.
-One idea to require people to donate $100 to the party to become delegates was scrapped as a bad idea, officials tell Reuters.
 In the past months, No Labels staff has been vetting potential delegates to root out any potential saboteurs who support either Biden or Trump and who want to disrupt their efforts.
 The effort underscores the tightrope the group is trying to walk by hoping to make it a grassroots movement while allowing the leaders to maintain some control.
+No Labels officials

+promised that the group would only move forward if they believed they had a viable path to victory and wouldn't play the role of "spoiler."
+But Friday's decision will likely do little to stifle criticism - largely from Democrats - that the party has no chance and will only tip the scales toward Trump.

+"(No Labels') nomination is a path only to embarrassing defeat that could serve as a spoiler that returns Trump to power," said Matt Bennett, co-founder of Third Way, a center-left think tank.
+The Democratic Party's primary opposition research organization, American Bridge, in January hired prominent election attorney Marc Elias to help thwart these outsider bids, among other things.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)